Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a bachelor’s degree in computer science, most graduates are in employment.
-Some are overseas, and relatively small numbers were receiving a benefit or in further study.
-The median salary was $48,200 two years after qualification completion.
+Three years after completing a bachelor’s degree in computer science, most graduates are in employment or overseas, and relatively small numbers were in further study.
+The median salary was $49,000 three years after qualification completion.

 ICT business analysts and systems analysts are on Immigration New Zealand’s long-term skill shortage list.
 This means that the government is actively encouraging skilled people in these occupations to come and work in New Zealand.
 When there is a shortage, it usually means that job prospects for New Zealand graduates are good.
 A full list is available on the Immigration New Zealand website.